+When the commitment is there, you can figure out the rest.
 When you're committed to your art and your goal, nothing will stand in your way.
 You will persevere.

 Yes, you have plenty of work ahead of you, but what's the alternative?
 To not go after your dream?
 To be complacent with the status quo?
 To live a life of regret?

 None of these are acceptable.